 The remaining formats allow the plot to be exported to other plotting programs where further customization is possible.
-The Grace, Igor Pro and Origin programs both allow input of values and plotting instructions and are supported as export formats (see below).
-For other programs the data in the plot can be read from the .csv version of the file, but the user must construct the plot themself.
+The Grace and Igor Pro programs both allow input of values and plotting instructions (I am interested to hear of any others) and are supported as export formats (see below).
+For other programs, such as Origin, the data in the plot can be read from the .csv version of the file, but the user must construct the plot themself.

 The Grace program (originally called XMGR) is a free open-source WYSIWYG plotting tool.
 While Grace has not been updated in about a decade and is not easy to run on all platforms, the excellent QtGrace port runs on Windows, Mac and Linux and is easy to download and install from here: https://sourceforge.net/projects/qtgrace/files/.
 There is also a GTK port of Grace that is likely of greatest interest to Linux users: GraceGTK (not tested).